SanderMertens/bake/README.md

 }
 ```

-This makes the project configuration platform-specific which is not ideal.
-To improve the above configuration, we should ensure that `m` is only added on Linux (MacOS doesn't have a `m` library):
+This can be improved by ensuring that `libm` is only added on Linux (MacOS/Windows don't have `libm`):
 ```json
 {
     "id": "my_app",